Sources of Radial Flow Fluctuations in the Quark-Gluon Plasma: End Matter

-The formula used to predict $v_0(\pT)$, Eq.~\eqref{eq:5}, is derived under the assumption of small momentum fluctuations with leading-order Taylor expansion.
-This approximation may break down for large values of $v_0$, which are relevant for peripheral collisions and small systems.
-To illustrate this limitation and establish the validity range of our approach, we consider an exponential spectrum:
+The formula for $v_0(\pT)$ in Eq.~\eqref{eq:5} relies on small momentum fluctuations (or $v_0\ll1$) and first-order Taylor expansion.
+This linear approximation breaks down for large $v_0$ values relevant to peripheral collisions and small systems.
+To establish the validity range and illustrate this limitation, we examine an exponential spectrum:

-For this spectrum, the exact result for small $v_0$ is~\cite{Schenke:2020uqq}:
+For this spectrum, the exact result in the small-$v_0$ limit is~\cite{Schenke:2020uqq}:

 Experimental measurements span a wide range of $v_0$ values.
-In Au+Au (RHIC)~\cite{STAR:2005vxr,Adam:2019rsf,STAR:2024wgy} and Pb+Pb (LHC)~\cite{ALICE:2014gvd,ATLAS:2024jvf}, $v_0$ ranges from $\sim$0.01 (central) to $>$0.05 (peripheral).
-Small systems show even larger values: 0.05--0.14 in $pp$ collisions~\cite{ALICE:2014gvd}.
-These values are generally larger at RHIC energies~\cite{Adam:2019rsf}, primarily due to their smaller $\lr{[\pT]}$ values.
-Crucially, most measurements use restricted $\pT$ ranges (typically 0.2--2 GeV).
-Full-acceptance values could be factor $\sim$2 larger (see Fig.~\ref{fig:5}).
-This implies that the total $v_0$ in Au+Au or Pb+Pb collisions could reach values as high as 0.02 in central, 0.05 in mid-central, and greater than 0.1 in peripheral collisions.
+In Au+Au (RHIC)~\cite{STAR:2005vxr,Adam:2019rsf,STAR:2024wgy,STAR:2025elk} and Pb+Pb (LHC)~\cite{ALICE:2014gvd,ALICE:2024apz,ATLAS:2024jvf}, $v_0$ ranges from $\sim$0.01 (central) to $>$0.05 (peripheral).
+Small systems show even larger values: 0.05--0.14 in $pp$ collisions~\cite{ALICE:2014gvd}, with generally higher values at RHIC due to smaller $\lr{[\pT]}$~\cite{Adam:2019rsf}.
+Crucially, most measurements use restricted $\pT$ ranges (typically 0.2--2 GeV), while full-acceptance $v_0$ values could be $\sim$2 times larger (Fig.~\ref{fig:5}).
+This implies total $v_0$ values could reach 0.02 in central, 0.05 in mid-central, and $>$0.1 in peripheral collisions.